choubeyshubhanker/todo-app/README.md

 # Getting Started with Create React App
-you can see he website here - # https://vorcus.github.io/todo-app/
+you can see the website here - # https://vorcus.github.io/todo-app/

 ## Available Scripts